Osvaldo Lira

 José Luis Osvaldo Lira Pérez SS.CC.
 (February 11, 1904, in Santiago, Chile – December 20, 1996, in Santiago) was a Chilean priest, philosopher and theologian who wrote more than 10 books on topics related to the philosophy of St. Thomas Aquinas, as well as Ortega y Gasset and Juan Vázquez de Mella.
 He devoted most of his life to teaching in different universities, and had as many followers as opponents.

+With Ramón Callis in 1952 they founded the National Syndicalist Revolutionary Movement, with an open fascist tendency.

 Biography

 Childhood and youth

 José Luis Osvaldo Lira Pérez was born on February 11, 1904, in his maternal grandparents' house, at Catedral and Amunátegui streets (Catedral 1390), in Santiago.
 His parents were Luis Lira Luco and María Cristina Pérez Valdés, both devout Catholics.
 He was baptized on the day of his birth, in the parish of St. Anne.
 His ancestry includes one of the fundamental figures of Chilean history, José Miguel Carrera, Osvaldo's great-great-grandfather.
 His first studies were begun at home, where he learnt to read and write, and all the observant Catholic's background of prayers and devotions.
 Within his family he was always known as Luis or Lucho.